joneldiablo/virtual-web/README.md

 WebSocket client.
 When isolation is enabled, pages are mapped by client ID so each connection receives its own dedicated page, and existing sessions remain active when additional clients join.
-Pages are tracked by session ID to ensure tabs are cleaned up correctly on disconnect or reconnect.
+Pages are tracked by session ID to ensure tabs are cleaned up correctly on disconnect or reconnect, and reconnecting clients always start with a fresh page.